Bhupendrachouhan19/contact-manager/README.md

 7. Serperate the API routes on NodeJS and Express
 8. Setting up the Controller which contains the logic all to our CRUD request connection to our database.

+---

+## What are Middlewares in the backend?
+- It is those methods/functions/operations that are called BETWEEN processing the Request and sending the Response in your application method.
+- Express provides you with middleware to deal with the (incoming) data (object) in the body of the request.
+- Every middleware(declared as ```app.use()```) gets executed sequentially, top-to-bottom as mentioned in the ```server.js``` file.